ghodulik95/chromebook-nautilus-desktop/README.md

 2. **Tablet Mode**
    - Disables the keyboard automatically when the screen is folded into tablet position, then re-enables it afterward.
+   - Includes scripts for screen rotation, allowing for tablet tent-mode and portrait-mode.
+   - *Auto-rotation is not currently supported, but accelerometer sensor is confirmed to be working.
+So that may be added in the future.*

 3. **Swipe Navigation**
    - Implements 3-finger swipes for browser back/forward/refresh (mimicking ChromeOS-style gestures), including cute hacky custom animations (that are easy to disable).